lrleon/go-breaker/README.md

 - `LatencyThreshold`: The size threshold in milliseconds.
 - `LatencyWindowSize`: The Size of the size window.
 - `Percentile`: The percentile of latencies to consider.
-- `WaitTime`: The time to wait before allowing operations after the breaker is tripped.
+- `WaitTime`: The time to wait before allowing operations after the breaker is triggered.

 ## Example Usage